Tropical Mirror Symmetry in Dimension One: Introduction

-The central result of this article is a general tropical mirror symmetry theorem for elliptic curves, involving descendant Gromov-Witten invariants (Theorem \ref{thm-refinedmirrortrop}). \\ \\ Together with the suitable Correspondence Theorem \ref{thm-corres} \cite{CJMR16} relating tropical descendant Gromov-Witten invariants to their counterparts in algebraic geometry, it can be applied to prove the mirror symmetry theorem for elliptic curves involving descendants (see Theorem \ref{thm-mirror}, resp.\ Theorem 6.1 and Proposition 6.7 in \cite{Lithesis} or Theorem 1.2 (2) and Proposition 3.4 in \cite{Li11}). \\ \\ The most important new tool of \cite{BBBM13} in the study of mirror symmetry for elliptic curves was a bijection between tropical covers (i.e.\ the above mentioned decorated graphs) satisfying fixed discrete data and sets of monomials contributing to a coefficient in a Feynman integral (Theorem 2.30, \cite{BBBM13}).
-For our purpose, we generalize this in two directions, both involving the source curves of the tropical covers in question: \begin{enumerate} \item[(a)] we need to allow vertices of valency different from $3$, and \item[(b)] we need to allow genus at vertices. \end{enumerate} The task in (a) is a major extension of the bijection, formulated in Theorem \ref{thm-bij}, and will have further applications.
-The task in (b) involves the multiplicities with which covers are counted and is more a question of bookkeeping. \\ \\ The traditional approach to mirror symmetry of an elliptic curve involves operators on Fock spaces.
-There are two Fock spaces, a fermionic and a bosonic Fock space, and an isomorphism between them called the Boson-Fermion correspondence.
-The latter is usually viewed as the essence of mirror symmetry.
-The generating function of Gromov-Witten invariants can be interpreted on the fermionic side, via the correspondence we then obtain an expression in terms of matrix elements on the bosonic Fock space, and the latter can be related to Feynman integrals \cite{OP06, Li11, Lithesis, KR}.
+The most important new tool of \cite{BBBM13} in the study of mirror symmetry for elliptic curves was a bijection between tropical covers (i.e., the above mentioned decorated graphs) satisfying fixed discrete data and sets of monomials contributing to a coefficient in a Feynman integral \cite[Theorem 2.30]{BBBM13}.
+For our purpose, we generalize this in two directions, both involving the source curves of the tropical covers in question: \begin{enumerate}\itemsep=0pt \item[$(a)$] we need to allow vertices of valency different from $3$, and \item[$(b)$] we need to allow genus at vertices. \end{enumerate} The task in $(a)$ is a major extension of the bijection, formulated in Theorem \ref{thm-bij}, and will have further applications.
+The task in $(b)$ involves the multiplicities with which covers are counted and is more a question of bookkeeping.

+The tasks $(a)$ and $(b)$ are necessary, as psi-classes in the tropical world impose higher valency resp.\ higher genus on vertices, see, e.g., \cite{CGM20, KM06, MR20, MR08, Mi07}.
+For example, for the tropical count of the descendant Gromov--Witten invariant

+(see Example \ref{ex-stationarydescendant}), the two graphs depicted in Figure \ref{fig-intro} are needed as combinatorial types of source curves for tropical covers.